mahesh548/CoMeet/README.md

 - **Call Notifications**: Never miss an incoming call with smart push notifications.
 - **Block Callers**: Easily block users who aren't on your contact list for added privacy.

+---

 ## Tech Stack

 - **Frontend**:
+  - **Capacitor JS** (Wrapper that runs web app as native application and provide bridge to use native APIs.)
   - **Vanilla JavaScript** (for custom interactive functionality)
   - **HTML** & **CSS** (for the structure and styling of the app)
   - **Bootstrap** (for responsive design and UI components)